aneuhold/ASUTeamFormingGoogleAppScript/README.md

 To develop for this project, `clasp` can be used to write code and push it to the sheet specified in the `.clasp.json` file.
 In order to get this ID, you can go to a sheet and go to the "Script Editor" window from "Tools" then copy the last part of the URL.

+Here is a [link to the folder with the Google Apps Scripts templates](https://drive.google.com/drive/folders/1eAC6Vg6lrjgYQsVWtL7pcjJbpYVhz2zk).
+Correct permissions are needed to access this folder.

 ## Backlog

 - Group Forming